 The Nomura Group holds substantial investments in equity securities including private equity investments and non-trading debt securities.
-Under U.S. GAAP, depending on market conditions, the Nomura Group may recognise significant unrealised gains or losses on its investments in equity securities and debt securities, which could have an adverse impact on its financial condition and results of operations.
-For example, in the fiscal year ended 31 March 2020, the Nomura Group recognised a loss of ¥ 16.4 billion related to its investment in American Century Investments and ¥ 16.6 billion on its investments in equity securities resulting from market declines arising from the COVID-19 pandemic.
+Under U.S. GAAP, depending on market conditions, the Nomura Group may recognise significant losses in connection with these investments, which could have an adverse impact on its financial condition and results of operations.
+For example, in the fiscal year ended 31 March 2020, the Nomura Group recognised a loss of \$ 16.4 billion related to its investment in American Century Investments and \$ 16.6 billion on its investments in equity securities resulting from market declines arising from the COVID-19 pandemic.
 Moreover, while the Nomura Group may decide to dispose of these equity securities and debt securities, depending on the market conditions, the Nomura Group may not be able to dispose of these equity securities and debt securities when it would like to do so, as quickly as it may wish or at the desired price.